ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 sem_init().
 This adds a param_init() method called by every board/config that uses the params (at least I think I've found all of them)
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Array operations made thread safe.

 ## Commit #401
 ### Hash